ipsdm/legitimacy/structure.md

 ## State

-An organization's state should be broken down into approximately the following sections.
+An organization's state should be broken down approximately into the following
+sections:

 ### Directives

 high-level directives of the organization.
 All agreements and decisions made should be able to be referenced within the context of the directives.

 ### Definitions